 When you mention the name Thermaltake, usually people would relate that name to their computer chassis, coolers and power supplies.
 As they foray into the already crowded market of gaming accessories with their eSports line of peripherals, many – especially their competitors – look forward to see what they can offer.
 Focusing on their flagship product, the Thermaltake’s Shock One, now let’s see if its DTS 5.1-channel certification (for virtual surround sound) will separate it from the rest of the herd.
 Read on to find out in the full review below.

 Now moving onto comfort, the Shock One will take some time to get used to initially as it is a very unforgiving set being very stiff.
-To Thermaltake's credit, the padding is supremely comfortable, made out of materials similar to their "protein leather cushion" which helps with moisture dissipation and keep the leather from becoming sticky.
-The clamping pressure out of the box however, may be a little too much for most people.
-It could be somewhat difficult to find a comfortable fit, and it could take a fair bit of time in order to manually "break in" the frame before it became comfortable.
+To Thermaltake’s credit, the padding is supremely comfortable, made out of materials similar to their “protein leather cushion” which helps with moisture dissipation and keeps the leather from becoming sticky.
+The clamping pressure out of the box, however, may be a little too much for most people.
+It could be somewhat difficult to find a comfortable fit, and it could take a fair bit of time in order to manually “break in” the frame before it became comfortable.

-According to Thermaltake's specifications, the Shock One features 40mm drivers to pump out the sound similar to that of the Logitech G930.
+According to Thermaltake’s specifications, the Shock One features 40mm drivers to pump out the sound similar to that of the Logitech G930.
 While this may not look as impressive as the 50mm drivers found on many other headsets such as the Corsair HS1, pure specifications often can be deceiving.
-Thermaltake has gone out of their way to obtain the DTS Surround Sensation certification, featuring:
+Thermaltake has gone out of its way to obtain the DTS Surround Sensation certification, featuring: